patrickrauls/AWStour/SslWalkthrough.md

 # edit your .env file
 nano .env
 # enter your environment variables
+# If you are specifying a port in your env variables - be sure to specify the http acces port only
+# After creating and installing the ssl certificate, this can be changed to your https port
+# In my particular case, I will be using port 3000 at this time

-# ensure your knexfile.js file mirrors your changes to your new connection parameters
+# Also ensure your knexfile.js file mirrors your changes to your new connection parameters
 # As an example...

 require('dotenv').config({silent:true});